 Proposal Process for Flexible Dual-Degree Program in Philosophy

-Any changes to the approved program require the student to resubmit a revised proposal packet to the deans/chairs/directors and advisers of both programs and the Office of the Associate Provost for Graduate Studies.
+Any changes to the approved program require the student to resubmit a revised proposal packet to the deans/chairs/directors and advisers of both programs and the Office of Graduate Studies.

 Once the proposal is approved, the student will be entered into the university computer system as a flexible dual-degree student for the following quarter.

 - 45 quarter hours in philosophy (students may propose to have this amount reduced by a maximum of 10 quarter hours under appropriate circumstances as specified by the flexible dual-degree guidelines).
 Because philosophy is part of a flexible dual-degree program, these hours are required in addition to the required hours in another approved discipline.
 Courses graded below a C– cannot be counted for a flexible dual-degree.

 - A comprehensive exam over the history of Western philosophy

 - A portfolio paper approved by a committee of three department faculty

 - An oral defense covering both the comprehensive exam on the history of Western philosophy and the portfolio paper